Skip to content

 docker-compose up

-Note: If you plan to run the backend without Docker, run it as a root user preferably on WSL or any Linux Distro with a user that has elevated permissions to modify files and directories.
+Note: If you plan to run the backend without Docker, it is recommended to run it as a root user, preferably on WSL or any Linux distribution with elevated permissions.
+This is because the server requires permissions to update your taskrc file based on the logged-in user.

 Note: The Taskchampion sync server is currently being pulled from the repository here.